sandersn/manual/Assignability.md

 In fact, one common bug in the compiler is to use `===` where `⟹` is the correct check.
-This is a bug because Typescript supports many more types, and kinds of types, than just the primitive types.
+This is a bug because Typescript supports many more kinds of types than just the primitive types.
 Good examples include classes and interfaces, unions and intersections, and literal types and enums.
 Those 3 pairs are examples of three categories which we’ll cover next: